rayaman/net/README.md

-require("multi") -- you need this to handle multiple connections and such require("net") -- That requires the main library server=net:newTCPServer(12345) -- create a server that listens on port 12345 server.OnDataRecieved(function(self,data,CID_OR_HANDLE,IP_OR_HANDLE,PORT_OR_IP,UPDATER_OR_NIL) -- a bit confusing, but dont worry you will hardly ever need more then the first 5 arguments, unless you are writing modules! if data=="Hello!" then
+require("multi") -- you need this to handle multiple connections and such require("net") -- That requires the main library server=net:newTCPServer(12345) -- create a server that listens on port 12345 server.OnDataRecieved(function(self, data, CID, IP, PORT) -- a bit confusing, but dont worry you will hardly ever need more then the first 5 arguments, unless you are writing modules! if data=="Hello!" then
     print("Got response from client sending back data!") self:send(IP_OR_HANDLE,"Hello Client!",PORT_OR_IP) -- doing it like this makes this code work for both udp and tcp